-Ethan and Marissa were directly involved in the preparation of the curriculum for this semester's version of our course.
+Marissa and Kelsey were directly involved in the preparation of the curriculum for this semester's version of our course.
 As MGMT 240 teaching assistants, they are responsible for evaluating students, leading in-class discussions of MGMT 100-related topics, and sharing their experiences and insights about challenges students face at Wharton.
 They will work to ensure that students are aware of their performance through feedback about classroom participation and writing.
-Ethan and Marissa are responsible for monitoring the student preparation necessary to maintain consistently high-quality classroom discussions.
+Every student will have a mid-semester one-on-one with either Marissa or Kelsey.
+Marissa and Kelsey are responsible for monitoring the student preparation necessary to maintain consistently high-quality classroom discussions.
 The TAs deal with all MGMT 240 matters pertaining to the MGMT 100 TA community and the MGMT 100 program, and they jointly share administrative duties with Professor Friedman.
-As MGMT 240 TAs, Ethan and Marissa are also a resource for students on any MGMT 240-related issues; they are available to discuss course-related issues by appointment as needed.
+As MGMT 240 TAs, Marissa and Kelsey are also a resource for students on any MGMT 240-related issues; they are available to discuss course-related issues by appointment as needed.